pstroe/chartering-new-realms-2024/chapter1.md

 With the subscription to the GPT-4o model comes the option of configuring user-specific GPTs.
 Custom GPTs are specialized models tailored to perform specific tasks.
 Users can configure these models without coding by providing clear instructions and uploading relevant documents.
 Once configured, custom GPTs operate by leveraging the provided instructions and data to generate responses aligned with the user's requirements. {cite:p}`zhao_2024, garrido_2023, openai_2025`

-Custom GPTs have been shown to outperform basic models like GPT-3.5 and GPT-4 in specialised, domain-specific tasks in fields such as medicine {cite:p}`liu_2024, muti_2024` and teaching {cite:p}`garrido_2023`, especially when the tasks involve information-retrieval.
+Custom GPTs have been shown to outperform basic models like GPT-3.5 and GPT-4 in specialised, domain-specific tasks in fields such as medicine {cite:p}`liu_2024, muti_2024` and education {cite:p}`garrido_2023`, especially when the tasks involve information-retrieval.

 **Models Used**
 - Llama 3.2 1B